orbitmines/archive/projects/OrbitMines Minimap.md

 *Items can be dropped to change World Generation*

 *Items can be copied, ..., spread.*
+*Items can be copied to change World Generation*

 *Now this is what functions and data are.*